LaurenAnderson97/SML209-18/reading.md

 Definite articles - how to say ‘the’ using le, la, l’ or les</a>

 <h1>Personal Pronouns</h1>

-<a href=>"https://h5p.org/h5p/embed/399600">The French language uses five types of personal pronouns.
+<a href="https://h5p.org/h5p/embed/399600">The French language uses five types of personal pronouns.
 These French pronouns are the equivalents to I/me, you, or he/him/it</a>

-<a href=>"https://h5p.org/h5p/embed/399600">Quiz for personal pronouns
+<a href="https://h5p.org/h5p/embed/399600">Quiz for personal pronouns</a>

 <h1>Present tense</h1>